Nu-invariants of extra-twisted connected sums

 We identify the fibrewise spinor bundles~$S(E/\R)=S^+(E/\R)\oplus S^-(E/\R)\to E$ with~$\underline\C\oplus\underline\C$.
-If~$\nabla^0$ denotes the trivial connection on the spinor bundle, then~$\nabla^{T(E/\R)}$ induces the connection
+If~$d$ denotes the trivial connection on the spinor bundle, then~$\nabla^{T(E/\R)}$ induces the connection

-Let~$W=p_*S(E/\R)$ denote the infinite-dimensional vector bundle over~$\R$ with fibres the sections of~$S(E/\R)|_{E_x}$.
-We can identify sections of~$W$ with sections of~$S(E/\R)$.
+Let~$W=p_*S(E/\R)$ denote the infinite-dimensional vector bundle over~$\R$ whose fibres are the spaces of sections of~$S(E/\R)|_{E_x}$.
+We identify sections of~${p_*S(E/\R)}$ with sections of~$S(E/\R)$.
 Because the fibres of~$p$ have vanishing mean curvature, the induced connection takes the form